 Lightning Awareness and Safety

-As the seasons change from spring to summer, more people start to spend longer time outdoors.
-But with the hustle and bustle of summertime fun, we can't forget about the dangers that come with thunderstorms.
-Meteorologists have a general idea of where and when thunderstorms will occur on a given day, but it's the localized impacts of a storm that make them tough to forecast.
+As the season changes from spring to summer, more people start spending longer times outdoors.
+But with the hustle and bustle of summertime fun, sometimes we forget about the dangers that come with a general thunderstorm.
+Meteorologists have a general idea of where and when thunderstorms will occur on a given day, but it's the localized impacts fromthese storms that make it tough to forecast.
 Lightning, for instance, is particularly dangerous.
-It is very localized and difficult to predict just where and when lightning will occur during any given storm.
+It is very localized and difficult to predict just where and when it will strike during any given storm.
 So, let's review some safety tips.

-Before we dive into lightning safety, we first need to understand how lightning develops.
-Within a thunderstorm, there are many moving parts.
-Negative and positive charges are created and then separated at opposite ends of the clouds as a result of updrafts and downdrafts moving raindrops and hailstones.
-Once this charge separation occurs, lightning is able to form.
+Before we dive in, we first need to understand how lightning develops!
+Within any thunderstorm, there are multiple moving parts.
+Negative and positive charges are created and become separated at opposite ends of the clouds.
+This is a a result of the many updrafts and downdrafts moving raindrops and hailstones within the cloud.
+Once a charge separation occurs in the storm, lightning is able to form.

-There are four types of lightning: cloud to ground, cloud to cloud, intra cloud, and cloud to air.
-The most harmful of the four of course is the cloud to ground type.
-This occurs when charges formed from the cloud find a channel through the air and to the ground.
-If you see an approaching thunderstorm, be aware that a storm only needs to be within 10 to 15 miles before lightning becomes dangerous.
-If you what to estimate lightning distance do this: when you see a flash, count the number of seconds until you hear thunder and divide by 5.
-The result is the distance to the lightning strike.
-But, one should never mess around with lightning.
-If you hear thunder, then you are close enough to get struck by lightning.
+There are four main types of lightning: cloud to ground, cloud to cloud, intra-cloud, and cloud to air.
+The most harmful of the four, of course, is the cloud to ground lightning.
+This forms when charges in the storm cloud find a channel through the air and to the ground.
+If you see an approaching thunderstorm, be aware that a storm only needs to be within 10 to 15 miles before lightning turns dangerous.
+If you want a quick way to estimate lightning distance, do this: when you see a flash, count the number of seconds until you hear thunder and divide by 5.
+The result is the distance to the lightning strike in miles.
+However, you should never mess around when it comes to lightning.
+If you hear thunder, then you are close enough to get struck.
 Remember, when thunder roars, go indoors.

 So, how do you protect yourself from lightning?
-Indoors is the safest place during a thunderstorm.
+Indoors is the safest place to be during a thunderstorm.
 When inside, avoid electrical equipment and plumbing.
 Also, avoid contact with water such as taking a shower, washing dishes, or doing laundry.
 Stay away from windows, doors, porches, and even the garage.
-Also, do not lie on concrete floors or lean on concrete walls.
-The most interior room on the lowest level of a house is the safest place (ex. closet, pantry) during a thunderstorm.
+Also, never lie on concrete floors or lean on concrete walls.
+The most interior room on the lowest level of a house is the safest place (ex. closet, pantry) during a strong thunderstorm.

 Finally, we get a lot of questions about what exactly is heat lightning.
 Heat lightning is not the result of a very hot day at a particular location.
 In fact, it is an actual thunderstorm that is so far away that a person can see the lightning from it, but not hear the thunder.
 This is because light can travel farther than sound, so the sound of the thunder dissipates before it reaches the observer.